foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-4.md

 Now that we know which version of Skyrim SE we have installed, we know which version of SKSE to download:

 - Open the official [**Skyrim Script Extender**](https://skse.silverlock.org/) website, the only place where SKSE is distributed.
-- As you can see the current version of SKSE for AE, `build 2.1.2`, correlates with my current Skyrim version, `runtime 1.6.318`.
+- The current version of SKSE for AE, `build 2.1.x`, should correlate with the current Skyrim SE version, `runtime 1.6.xxx`.
-- Download the 7z archive for Skyrim AE.
+- Download SKSE for Skyrim AE by clicking the **7z archive** link.

 > Make sure to grab the correct file.
 The classic, SE, or VR versions will not work with post-AE versions of Skyrim SE.